knative/docs/code-samples/eventing/kafka/resetoffset/README.md

 The [ResetOffset custom resource definition (CRD)](https://github.com/knative-sandbox/eventing-kafka/tree/main/config/command/resetoffset) exposes the ability to manipulate the location of the ConsumerGroup Offsets in the event stream of a given Knative Subscription.
 Without the ResetOffset CRD, you must manually stop ConsumerGroups and manipulate the Offsets.

-!!! note
-    ResetOffsets are currently only supported by the Distributed KafkaChannel implementation.
+**Note:** ResetOffsets are currently only supported by the Distributed KafkaChannel implementation.

-!!! warning
-    Repositioning the ConsumerGroup Offsets impacts the event ordering and is intended for failure recovery scenarios.
+**Warning:** Repositioning the ConsumerGroup Offsets impacts the event ordering and is intended for failure recovery scenarios.
 This capability needs to be used with caution only after reviewing the [CRD documentation](https://github.com/knative-sandbox/eventing-kafka/tree/main/config/command/resetoffset).

 ## Prerequisites

 - A Kubernetes cluster with the [Kafka Channel implementation](https://knative.dev/docs/eventing/channels/channels-crds/) installed.
 - A valid KafkaChannel resource and Subscription exist.

-!!! note
-    The ResetOffset CRD is a single-use operation, and should be deleted from the cluster once it has been executed.
+**Note:** The ResetOffset CRD is a single-use operation, and should be deleted from the cluster once it has been executed.

 ## Repositioning offsets to the oldest available event